Splunk — Case Study

 I Had No Authority to Mandate Change

-Building a design system by earning adoption, not enforcing it
+Building a design system by earning adoption, not enforcing it.

-"I couldn't tell anyone what to do.
-I had to make them want to."
+I couldn't tell anyone what to do.

 Splunk's products were built by separate teams — Security, Observability, Enterprise.
 Each had their own engineers, roadmaps, and priorities.